parkernilson/cs260-startup-react/README.md

 - **Supports existing user authentication** Users can log in with username and password
 - **Stores and retrieves credentials in Mongo DB** The credentials are salted and stored in the mongo db
 - **Restricts access when not logged in** All of the pages with user info on them are protected by checking if the user's token matches the session token

+## WebSocket Deliverable
+- **Backend listens for WebSocket connection** The backend has been set up to make web socket connections and proxy messages between peers
+- **Front end connects to the websocket** The front end connects to the web socket on the soundboard page and sends messages whenever a sound is played or paused
+- **Data sent over the websocket connection** When a sound is played or paused that message is sent to all other users.
+If the user is on the same page, then the corresponding sound will be played or paused.
+NOTE: this is not very useful right now because currently each person can only access _their own_ soundboards, however in the future this could be implemented so that multiple people can share sound boards and play the same sounds at a distance.
+- **WebSocket data displayed in the application interface** When a sound is played or paused it is clearly visible in the UI with a play and pause button.